Procedure Guide ·Spay ·2026

 2How long does it take for a dog to recover from spaying?

-Most dogs recover in 10-14 days.
-The first 48 hours are the groggiest; by day 3-4, most want to be active — restrict them from running, jumping, and rough play for the full recovery period.
-Check the incision daily and keep it dry; sutures dissolve or are removed at the follow-up visit.
+10-14 days typical recovery.
+First 48 hours groggiest; by day 3-4 most want activity - restrict running, jumping, rough play for full period.
+Check incision daily, keep dry.
+Sutures dissolve or removed at follow-up.

 3What are the risks of spaying a dog?